ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    </tbody>
 </table>

-This will apply the network rules to the backend virtual server instance.
+This will apply the network rules to the backend VSI.
 Click **All Security groups for VPC** breadcrumb on the top to navigate to the list of security groups.

 ### Configure network rules for the frontend VSI

-To configure network rules for the frontend virtual server instance, follow similar steps as for the backend rules:
+To configure network rules for the frontend VSI, follow similar steps as for the backend rules:

 1. Select **vpc-pubpriv-frontend-sg** from the list of security groups.
 2. Define these **Inbound** rules by clicking **Add rule** for each row.